 Some of the richest and most interesting texts from medieval Europe come from one of its furthest corners: during the 13th and 14th century Icelanders began to write down the stories they had collected orally from previous centuries.
 These sagas would cover events in Iceland and elsewhere, going back to the days when the island was first discovered and settled back in the ninth century.
 They tell of family feuds, outlaws and the occasional monster lurking somewhere the uninhabited stretches of the Iceland.

 Many readers will know some of these Icelandic sagas, such as Egil’s Saga or Njal’s Saga, but the Icelandic writers penned dozens of these stories.
 Here are ten sagas that you may not have heard of, but offer a fascinating tale.
 All of these works are available in an English translation, but it maybe difficult to find a copy:

-10. The Saga of King Hrolf Kraki – a mythic saga, it is the story of King Hrolf, the ruler of Denmark from the 6th century AD.
+A mythic saga, it tells the story of King Hrolf, the ruler of Denmark from the 6th century AD.
 Similar to Beowulf, this story has wizards, berserkers and several interesting female characters.
 Learn more and read some excerpts from the saga from The Viking Site by Jesse L. Byock.

 Want to learn more about Icelandic sagas?
 Check out the SagaThing podcast.